open-telemetry/opentelemetry-specification/specification/metrics/sdk.md

 from the timeseries the reservoir is associated with.
-This MUST be clearly documented in the API interface and the reservoir MUST be given the `Attributes` associated with its timeseries point either at construction so that additonal sampling performed by the reservoir has access to all attributes in the "offer" method.
+This MUST be clearly documented in the API interface and the reservoir MUST be given the `Attributes` associated with its timeseries point either at construction so that additonal sampling performed by the reservoir has access to all attributes from a measurement in the "offer" method.
 SDK authors are encouraged to benchmark whether this option works best for their implementation.

 The "collect" method MUST return accumulated `Exemplar`s.
 Exemplars are expected to abide by the `AggregationTemporality` of any metric point they are recorded